Test::Compile - Assert that your Perl files compile OK.

 Returns a list of all the perl module files - that is, files

-ending in .pm - in @dirs and in directories
+ending in .pm - in @dirs

-CVS, .svn, or .git directories.
+files in CVS, .svn, or .git directories.

-- "all_pl_files(@dirs)"
+- all_pl_files(@dirs)

 - This function is deprecated.
 Please use